AlexCharlton/midi-msg/readme.md

 ## Contributing
-Pull requests for the features listed above as not-yet supported, for bug fixes (any omissions from the spec are considered bugs), or for documentation additions are most welcome.
+[Pull requests](https://github.com/AlexCharlton/midi-msg/pulls) for the features listed above as not-yet supported, for bug fixes (any omissions from the spec are considered bugs), or for documentation additions are most welcome, as are [bug reports](https://github.com/AlexCharlton/midi-msg/issues).